sg-dev/sg-website/content/publications/2024/zingg2023detecting-team-interactions/index.md

 - Carsten Arzig
 - Frank Schweitzer
 - Christoph Gote
-abstract: The functional interaction structure of a team captures the preferences with which members of different roles interact.
+abstract: "The functional interaction structure of a team captures the preferences with which members of different roles interact.
 This paper presents a data-driven approach to detect the functional interaction structure for software